Table of content

 Unline in-house, outsourced development involves delegating the process of building a product to an external agency.
 It is usually done through a contractual agreement, where the requirements are conveyed to the outsourcing agency.

-Outsourced development is favored for its low-cost and scalability, which makes it different from in-house approach.
+Outsourced development is favored for its low-cost and scalability, which makes it different from in-house development approach.
 It has been an ever-growing trend where IT outsourcing generated $66.5 billion in 2019 globally.
 Google and Slack are some of the renowned companies that outsourced their IT developments.

 Read this article to find out why companies outsource.